dkedzia/codes-generator/README.md

 Setting the text file name, to save codes in.
 By default the name is 'codes.txt'.

 If you'd like to run it from web browser, open *form.html* file.

+*applicability*

+Can be used to generate:
+- discount codes for shops/services,
+- activation keys for software (if done right),
+- anything else where is need to use huge amount of random codes.